keenanpayne/keenanpayne.com/posts/scrolling.md

 This isn't to say there aren't well-intentioned web designers and developers behind the scenes making such decisions who surely mean no ill will to the rest of us.
 I've been there.
 But we can do better.

-{% include atoms/figure.html, src: "/images/posts/android-iphone/me-on-iphone-with-laptop.jpg", alt: "", caption: "", source_title: "Visuals by Marcus", source_link: "https://www.instagram.com/visuals_by_marcus/" %}
+{% include atoms/figure.html, src: "/images/posts/android-iphone/me-on-iphone-with-laptop.jpg", alt: "Me scrolling on my iPhone with a Macbook nearby", caption: "", source_title: "Visuals by Marcus", source_link: "https://www.instagram.com/visuals_by_marcus/" %}

 ## Deciding whether to alter scrolling mechanics